partigabor/partigabor.github.io/content/posts/hugo-website.md

 +++
-title = "How to Build and Host a Website with Hugo" author = "Gabor Parti" date = "2022-11-01" weight = 11 description = "A concise tutorial on how to build and host a personal or professional website for free." categories = ["technical","guide"]
+title = "How to build and host a website with Hugo" author = "Gabor Parti" date = "2022-08-01" weight = 11 description = "A concise tutorial on how to build and host a personal or professional website for free." categories = ["technical","guide"]